theforeman/foreman_remote_execution/doc/source/design/index.md

 1. when I'm on job invocation form
-1. I can override the default values for number of tries, retry interval, splay time, timeout, remote user...
+1. I can override the default values for number of tries, retry interval, splay time, timeout, effective user...
 1. the overrides are common for all the templates

 **Set the execution time into future** (see [scheduling](design#scheduling)